APPLICATIONS FOR THE SUMMER PROGRAM 2019 ARE OPEN

 Ability to join the FFIPP Preparation weekend in France in June 2019

-Motivated and available to become active within the international FFIPP network
+Motivation to become part of the international FFIPP network

-Once the summer internship, you will become a board-member of your local chapter.
+Once the summer internship is over, you will become a board-member of your local chapter.
 Together with the European board you will organise movie screenings, discussions and other events in order to raise awareness about Palestine/Israel.
 Here, you can find some examples of what the current FFIPP chapters are organizing.
 This commitment also includes fundraising for the following summer program and recruitment of new interns.

 We are proud to be partners with many local organizations in Palestine/Israel.
 The focus of these organizations vary but some operate within the following areas: